abhinav-98/Weather-App.github.io/README.md

 Steps to contribute:
 1. Fork the Project
 2. Create your Feature Branch (git checkout -b feature/YourFeature)
-3. Commit your Changes (git commit -m 'Add some YourFeature')
+3. Commit your Changes (git commit -m 'YourFeature')
 4. Push to the Branch (git push origin feature/YourFeature)
 5. Open a Pull Request